dimavroudis/autoconvert-greeklish-permalinks/readme.txt

 == Description ==

-AutoConvert Greeklish Permalinks converts Greek characters to Latin (better known as greeklish) in all post, pages and custom post types permalinks.
+AutoConvert Greeklish Permalinks converts Greek characters to Latin (better known as greeklish) in all post, pages, custom post types and taxonomies permalinks.
 The plugin makes sure that every new permalink is in greeklish and offers the option to convert all the old links with greek characters to latin.

 The plugin is very easy to use.
 After installation the plugin is already set to go.
 Every new post will be now converted to greeklish.

-If tou want to convert all your older posts, go to "Settings" > "AutoConvert Greeklish Permalinks" > "Convert old posts/taxonomies" , select the post types you want to convert and click the button "Convert Permalinks".
+If tou want to convert all your older posts, go to Settings > AutoConvert Greeklish Permalinks > Convert old posts/terms , select the post types you want to convert and click the button "Convert Permalinks".

 On Settings > AutoConvert Greeklish Permalinks > Settings, you can, also, modify how the plugin converts the permalinks.
-For example, you can add the option to convert diphthongs.
+For example, you can add the option to convert diphthongs or disable automatic conversion.

 **Features**